PredatH0r/ChanSort/readme.txt

     Lists:  Air analog, Air digital, Cable analog, Cable digital, Cable prime, Sat digital, Astra HD+,

-    * NOTE: the "Air Analog"-List of the B-Series doesn't support all editing features due to a lack of test files.
+    * NOTE: the "Air Analog"-list of the B-Series doesn't support all editing features due to a lack of test files.
 If you have such a file, please send it to me.